Single- and Multi-Objective Evolutionary Algorithms for the Knapsack Problem with Dynamically Changing Constraints: Baseline Evolutionary Algorithms

 \subsection{Algorithms}

 We investigate the performance of three algorithms in this section.
 The initial solution for all these algorithms is a solution with items chosen uniformly at random.
-After a dynamic change to constraint $C$ happens, all the algorithms update the solution(s) and start the optimization process with the new capacity.
-This update is addressing the issue that after a dynamic change, current solutions may become infeasible or the distance of its weight from the new capacity become such that it is not worth to be kept anymore.
-(1+1)~EA (Algorithm \ref{alg:1+1ea}) flips each bit of the current solution with the probability of $\frac{1}{n}$ as the mutation step.
-Afterward, the algorithm chooses between the original solution and the mutated one using the value of the fitness function.
-Let $p_{max} = \max_{1\leq i\leq n} p_i$ be the maximum profit among all the items.
-The fitness function that we use in (1+1)~EA is as follows:
+After a dynamic change to constraint $C$ happens, all the algorithms polish their solution sets according to the new capacity and resume the optimization.
+This process is to consider previous solutions that become infeasible after the change and to remove solutions that are not worth to be kept anymore.

+The (1+1)~EA (Algorithm \ref{alg:1+1ea}) flips each bit of the current solution with the probability of $\frac{1}{n}$ as the mutation step.
+Afterwards, the algorithm chooses between the original solution and the mutated one using the value of the fitness function.
+Let $p_{\max} = \max_{1\leq i\leq n} p_i$ be the maximum profit among all the items.
+The fitness function that we use in the (1+1)~EA is as follows:

 where $\nu(x) = \max \left\{ 0,w(x)-C \right\}$ is the constraint violation of $x$.
 If $x$ is a feasible solution, then $w(x)\leq C$ and $\nu(x)=0$.
 Otherwise, $\nu(x)$ is the weight distance of $w(x)$ from $C$.